 Step 2 - included a copy of the updated CRN from step 1 with the above listed materials and send it out to all other jurisdictions.

-The following clarification was received from ABSA regarding fittings and vessels.
+The following clarification was received from ABSA regarding moving a company manufacturing fittings and vessels.

 1. If a fabricator changes the name of the company, what is involved with updating the paperwork at ABSA?